Apple Releases iOS 8 SDK With Over 4,000 New APIs

 “We believe Apple’s HealthKit will revolutionise how the health industry interacts with people,” said John Noseworthy, M.D., Mayo Clinic president and CEO.
 “We are proud to be at the forefront of this innovative technology with the Mayo Clinic app.”

 As HealthKit combines health data to help you take better care of your health, HomeKit lets your home accessories connect seamlessly to better manage your home.
 HomeKit delivers a common protocol, secure pairing and the ability to easily control individual or groups of devices throughout the house including integration with Siri®.
 For example, you can tell Siri you are “going to bed” and it could dim the lights, lock your doors, close the garage door and set the thermostat.

 “We are excited to be part of the next step in making home automation a reality, in a safe and integrated way,” said Eric Rondolat, CEO, Philips Lighting.
 “HomeKit will allow us to further enhance the Philips Hue lighting experience by making it simpler to securely pair devices throughout the house and control them using Siri.”

-Developers can further customize the user experience with iOS extensions, including new sharing options, custom photo filters, custom actions and document APIs.
-Developers can now add their own widgets into Notification Center, and third-party keyboards offer additional layouts and input methods.
+Developers can further customise the user experience with iOS extensions, including new sharing options, custom photo filters, custom actions and document APIs.
+Developers can now add their own widgets into Notification Centre, and third-party keyboards offer additional layouts and input methods.